BasomCreations/Mastermind/README.md

 also has the ability to connect to a client (connectToClient) and send and received Protocol and other objects (sendObject and readObject).
 Another important aspect of GameServer is its getFormattedIP function which returns the IP address so that a client knows how to connect.
 As for the GameClient, there is only one no parameter constructor.
 In order to connect to a server, the connectToServer method must be called with the server's IP address as a String and the server's port number as an int.
+GameClient also has sendObject and readObject methods in order to send and receive objects such as Protocol objects.
+The TwoPlayerGameServerSide and TwoPlayerGameClient side classes use GameServer and GameClient objects respectively to connect to one another for a multiplayer game and send objects such as the secret code from the server to the client, the Score object from the client to the server, and the
+GameResults object from the server to the client.
+Protocol objects were also sent in order to verify that each side was ready to play, if it had properly received the sent object from the other side, and if the other side had decided to quit.
+The Protocol object was designed as an Enumeration, and the three constants to describe the following states are READY, RECEIVED, and QUIT.
 </p>
 <br>
 <img src="src/hw01/diagrams/topLevelUML_Solvers.png">